Greyhound racing: Opawa Superstar tenacious in NZ Cup victory - NZ Herald

-For trainers Dave and Jean Fahey, it was the 10th occasion they have mentored a New Zealand Cup winner.
+For trainers Dave and Jean Fahey, it was the 10th occasion they have mentored a New Zealand Cup winner – a truly astounding effort!

-The Group 1 520m race presented numerous potential outcomes during the 30.01 seconds it took to complete.
+The Group 1 520m race presented numerous potential outcomes during the 30.01 seconds it took to complete the action-packed event.

 The Lisa Cole-prepared Federal Infrared won the break from the four-trap, tearing through her first sectional in 5.82.